THE DDP MISSION

 The “ballet world” has only recently begun to discuss gender inequality in leadership.
 We will use our data to enrich conversations that create change.
 Through our original research and information derived from the Listening Tour, we will highlight companies and initiatives that are making concrete gains in promoting female choreographers and women in leadership positions.
 Through sharing the results of our data analysis and acquired insight from the Listening Tour, DDP will design programming specifically tailored to the needs of up-and-coming female talent in ballet.

-Founded and established by Elizabeth Yntema in 2015 as a simple database, DDP now raises awareness related to gender equality, primarily in areas of leadership and choreographic opportunities.
+Founded and established by Elizabeth Yntema in 2015 as a simple database, DDP now operates as an official 501(c)(3) nonprofit and raises awareness related to gender equality, primarily in areas of leadership and choreographic opportunities.
 DDP does so by issuing data reports, advocacy, and programming.
+Because DDP received its 501(c)(3) status in March 2019, we are not currently soliciting donations, though suggestions are most welcome.